stijn-dejongh/lovecraft_public_domain/manuscript/ashes.md

 "He uncorked the bottle, and poised it above the rabbit's prison.

-"&lsquo;Now to prove whether my weeks of effort have resulted in success or failure!'
+'Now to prove whether my weeks of effort have resulted in success or failure!'

 "Slowly, methodically, he emptied the contents of the bottle into the